kratisto/docs/pages/public_cloud/ai_machine_learning/training_guide_07_troubleshooting/guide.es-es.md

 When you use AI Training, make sure to mount Object Storage containers to your job.
 You will need to back up your files on these volumes.
 Once your training job is complete (status is `DONE` ), your job should synchronise your data on the mounted Object Storage container(s).

-If no volumes are mounted in the specified location, your files will be saved in the job's local and ephemeral storage, then deleted once the job is finished.
+If no volumes are mounted in the specified location, your files will be saved in the job's local and ephemeral storage and then deleted once the job is finished.

 ### Which commands and arguments can I use to debug?

 A lot of options and sub-commands are available in the ovhai CLI tool.
 This is the recommended means of interaction with AI Solutions.
 To install it, follow the [CLI Installation guide](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli).

-To get a list of available sub-commands and arguments, just start run:
+To get a list of available sub-commands and arguments, use the command:

 ``` {.bash}
 ovhai --help
 ```

-Further details on each sub-command can be accessed by:
+Further details on each sub-command can be accessed with:

 ``` {.bash}
 ovhai <subcommand> --help